Now in power, Nepal’s rapper-politician Balen Shah faces new challenge

 Neighbouring India has already signalled a willingness to work with Nepal’s new leadership.

-Indian Prime Minister Narendra Modi congratulated both Shah and Lamichhane after the election and expressed hopes for stronger bilateral relations.
+Indian Prime Minister Narendra Modi congratulated Shah and Lamichhane after the election and expressed hopes for stronger bilateral relations.
 Shah responded by emphasising the importance of maintaining the “historical, close and multifaceted relations” between Nepal and India and congratulating India for their recent T20 Cricket World Cup win.

 For Malla, another important element to watch would be Shah’s relationship with the media.
 “Balen should engage more with the press once he becomes prime minister,” he said.
 “In the past, he has often said he prefers to work more and talk less.
 But as a national leader, communication and accountability are essential.”